CMPUT301W22T25/HashHunter/README.md

 # HashHunter
-A game where player scan QR code and barcode to collect points
+A game where players scan QR codes and barcodes to collect points